 The National Center on Elder Abuse and the Bureau of Justice Statistics reported over six million cases of elder abuse in 2010, with over 400,000 of these cases involving emotional abuse.
 Sadly, these statistics show that nearly ten percent (10%) of elderly residents in nursing homes and assisted living facilities suffer some form of emotional abuse or neglect.

 The signs of emotional abuse and neglect in the elderly are often subtle and require careful and continuous monitoring by nursing home staff and the loved ones of the nursing home resident.
+If any of the following apply to you or someone close to you, think about seeking counsel from the emotional abuse and neglect lawyers New Jersey relies on.
 Some of the most common symptoms include:

 Though these symptoms may occur in elderly people from time to time, when they appear suddenly, or indicate a distinct change from the patient’s normal behavior, abuse or neglect should be suspected and investigated.